hasancubk/DMS-of-human-ADSL/README.md

 # DMS-of-human-ADSL

-This repository serves as a centralized archive for all relevant datasets and analysis scripts to support transparency and reproducibility in ADSL project.
+This repository serves as a centralized archive for all datasets, analysis scripts, and Jupyter notebooks used in the deep mutational scanning (DMS) project of human ADSL (adenylosuccinate lyase).
+The goal is to support transparency, reproducibility, and reuse of all associated data and code.

-/counts/
+**Project Overview**
+This project characterizes the functional impact of coding variation in the human ADSL gene, which is associated with the autosomal recessive metabolic disorder ADSL deficiency.
+Using a comprehensive deep mutational scanning approach, thousands of missense, nonsense, and synonymous variants were measured for functional activity.
+A yeast complementation assay in Saccharomyces cerevisiae was used to quantify variant effects.
+Human ADSL replaces the yeast homolog ADE13, and variant function is inferred by measuring growth fitness, which reflects enzymatic activity in vivo.

+**Expression Conditions**
+Variants were assayed under four conditions to capture a broad range of functional behavior:
+    1. ADSL Low Expression (Dox+) – Low expression of human ADSL (clinically most informative)
+    2. ADSL Low Expression (Dox–) – Low expression with co-expression of yeast ADE13.
+    3. ADSL High Expression (Dox+) – High expression of human ADSL.
+    4. ADSL High Expression (Dox–) – High expression with co-expression of yeast ADE13.

+**Getting Started**
+To run the analyses, the recommended workflow is:
+1. Install Anaconda to manage Python environments.
+2. Create a dedicated conda environment and install the required Python packages (e.g., pandas, numpy, matplotlib, seaborn, scipy, jupyterlab, etc.).
+3. Launch either JupyterLab or Jupyter Notebook.
+4. Open and run the analysis notebooks located in the /jupyter-lab/ directory, ensuring that the necessary datasets are available in their respective folders.

+**Datasets and Folder Descriptions**
-    Raw counts generated during the ADSL project.
+/counts/ Raw counts generated during the ADSL project.

-/raw_scores/
-    Enrich2 outputs, including barcode-level scores.
+/raw_scores/ Enrich2 outputs, including barcode-level scores.

-/processed_scores/
-    Variant-level scores calculated from median-averaged barcode scores.
+/processed_scores/ Variant-level scores calculated from median-averaged barcode scores.

-/other_data/
-    Additional datasets required for generating plots and analyses (e.g., clinical, structural data).
+/other_data/ Additional datasets required for generating plots and analyses (e.g., clinical, structural data).

-/jupyter-lab/
-    Jupyter notebooks used to analyze, process, and visualize ADSL data.
+/jupyter-lab/ Jupyter notebooks used to analyze, process, and visualize ADSL data.

+**Workflow Overview**
+                ┌─────────────────────────────────────┐
+                │   Variant Library Construction      │
+                │  - Saturation mutagenesis           │
+                │  - Human ADSL coding variants       │
+                │  - Barcode assignment (PacBio)      │
+                └─────────────────────────────────────┘
+                                │
+                                ▼
+                ┌─────────────────────────────────────┐
+                │      Yeast Complementation Assay    │
+                │  - ADSL expressed in yTHC-ADE13     │
+                │  - Growth for 5 days (± doxycycline)│
+                │  - Sampling every 12 hours          │
+                └─────────────────────────────────────┘
+                                │
+                                ▼
+                ┌─────────────────────────────────────┐
+                │     Sequencing of Timecourse        │
+                │      - Illumina NextSeq 2000        │
+                │      - Barcode frequency counts     │
+                └─────────────────────────────────────┘
+                                │
+                                ▼
+                ┌─────────────────────────────────────┐
+                │     Initial Data Processing          │
+                │      - Raw counts → /counts/         │
+                │      - Barcode-level scores          │
+                │        via Enrich2 → /raw_scores/    │
+                └─────────────────────────────────────┘
+                                │
+                                ▼
+                ┌─────────────────────────────────────┐
+                │     Variant Scoring Pipeline         │
+                │      - Median across barcodes        │
+                │      - IQR-based confidence          │
+                │      - Output → /processed_scores/   │
+                └─────────────────────────────────────┘
+                                │
+                                ▼
+                ┌─────────────────────────────────────┐
+                │   Downstream Analyses & Visualization│
+                │   - Structural interpretation        │
+                │   - ClinVar/HGMD comparisons         │
+                │   - Fitness/activity modeling        │
+                │   - Figures & summary plots          │
+                │   (Jupyter notebooks → /jupyter-lab/)│
+                └─────────────────────────────────────┘
+                                │
+                                ▼
+                ┌─────────────────────────────────────┐
+                │        Final Outputs                 │
+                │   - Variant effect maps              │
+                │   - Clinically relevant annotations  │
+                │   - Summary datasets and figures     │
+                └─────────────────────────────────────┘